Quick Answer

 Small Yacht Price by Size and Type

-Here's a concise overview of small yacht prices by size and type, with representative price ranges:
+Here's a concise overview of small yacht prices by size and type:

 Small Yacht Price Ranges (USD):